 Mobile source emissions represent the vast majority of NOx emissions within the Stockton Community.
-Reducing emissions from motor vehicles through the implementation of alternate modes of transportation, including pedestrian-friendly accommodations, directly contributes to decreasing public exposure to vehicle emissions, such as diesel particulates which negatively impact human health.
+Reducing emissions from motor vehicles through the

 Land use decisions are critical in contributing to the improvement in air quality within a community and should be geared towards promoting strategies aimed at reducing vehicle miles traveled by removing barriers to pedestrian transportation.
 Examples of such strategies include: